yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 ## Performance
 > - note 1: The value of y-axis is original reward in episode, it is not used to update agent.
 >   - **Original reword**: -1 for each time step, until the goal position of 0.5 is reached.
-As with MountainCarContinuous v0, there is no penalty for climbing the left hill, which upon reached acts as a wall.
 > - note 2: Both red and blue are using double deep Q network.

+### Changing the batch size
 - **batch size: 16**, learning rate: 0.0005
 ![b16](img/b16.png)
 - **batch size: 32**, learning rate: 0.0005
 ![b32](img/b32.png)
 - **batch size: 64**, learning rate: 0.0005
 ![b64](img/b64.png)
+> As the batch size increases, double DQN without prioritized experience replay will be more stable (with lower standard deviation).
+> However, double DQN with prioritized experience replay remains stable throughout.
+### Changing the learning rate
 - batch size: 32, **learning rate: 0.0005**
 ![lr0005](img/b32.png)
 - batch size: 32, **learning rate: 0.001**